-- LISTSERV and LISTSERV Maestro Interface Link This aspect deals with actually linking the LISTSERV Web Interface and the LISTSERV Maestro User Interface so that a menu appears within each interface, allowing users to switch between the two applications.
-For more information, see Section 22.1 Defining the LISTSERV and LISTSERV Maestro Interface Links. - LISTERV Web Interface (WA) and LISTSERV Maestro User Interface (LUI) Single Sign-On This depends on the first aspect; the link between the WA and the LUI must be created for this aspect to work.
+- LISTSERV and LISTSERV Maestro Interface Link This aspect deals with actually linking the LISTSERV Web Interface (WA) and the LISTSERV Maestro (LUI, HUB, and the membership areas) so that a menu appears within each interface, allowing users to switch between the two applications.
+For more information, see Section 22.1 Defining the LISTSERV and LISTSERV Maestro Interface Links. - LISTERV Web Interface (WA) and LISTSERV Maestro Single Sign-On This depends on the first aspect; the link between the WA and LISTSERV Maestro must be created for this aspect to work.
 If a link does exist, then this aspect deals with enabling the single sign-on feature, which allows users to switch between the two applications without having to log out and log back in.
-For more information, see Section 22.2 Enabling Single Sign-On. - Membership Area as Subscriber's Corner This depends on the first aspect; the link between the WA and the LUI must be created for this aspect to work.
+For more information, see Section 22.2 Enabling Single Sign-On. - Membership Area as WA Subscriber's Corner This depends on the first aspect; the link between the WA and LISTSERV Maestro must be created for this aspect to work.
 If a link does exist, then this aspect deals with replacing the Subscriber's Corner with one or more Membership Areas.
 This would give the user the ability to switch from the Membership Area to the WA Archive Pages, or vice versa, with a single sign-on.
 For more information, see Section 22.3 Linking the Membership Area and the Subscriber's Corner.